kronicle-tech/kronicle-website/index.markdown

 Kronicle has a heavy focus on automation, it combines:

 1. Human authored YAML files that are committed to the same repos as the code components they describe
-2. Information automatically gathered from places like: package.json and package-lock.json in codebases, Gradle build scripts, Zipkin, AWS X-Ray etc.
+2. Information automatically gathered from places like: package.json and package-lock.json files in codebases, Gradle build scripts, Zipkin, AWS X-Ray etc.

 ## Live Demo